 If you have any questions, please feel free to contact me.

-I work with all sorts of difference and am open to yours.
+I have experience with LGBTQ and the BAME community.
+I have worked with religious communities, orthodox, and liberal.
+I work with all sorts of differences and am open to yours.

 Training, qualifications & experience

 I attended the University of Texas at San Marcos in 1991 and studied Sociology and Anthropology.